Connected Care Beyond the Clinic

 Managing a chronic condition at home often means taking on responsibilities that would normally happen in a clinical setting.
 For patients using the Skyrizi On-Body Injector (OBI), that includes rotating the device across different areas of the abdomen every three days to protect skin health and ensure proper treatment delivery.

-As Lead Product Designer at Havas, I worked with the client, product team, clinical stakeholders, and research partners on a redesign of the placement tracking experience within the broader MyAbbVie Care platform.
+As Lead Product Designer at Havas, I worked with the client, product team, clinical stakeholders, and research partners to design and launch the new treatment pathway for the Skyrizi OBI indication.

 date published